graezykev/explain-nuance-git-merge-rebase/README.md

 You can rewrite the commit `D` by editing the message (lines starting with `#` will be ignored).

-I made no change and just close the commit editor, the rebase process was continued with the "**rewritten**" of commit `D`.
+I made no change and just closed the commit editor, the rebase process was continued with the "**rewritten**" of commit `D`.

 Now the rebase process has finished, take a look at the commit history of branch `feature`: